A Tale of Two Cities – ‘It was the best of tales…’

 The novel was an instant success and remains Dickens’ most popular work.
 The author David Mitchell affirmed in an article in the Daily Telegraph in 2010 that, ‘Charles Dickens’ second stab at a historical novel, A Tale of Two Cities, has sold more than 200 million copies to date, making it the bestselling novel – in any genre – of all time.’

 And the novel has also had a rich independent life away from the printed page.
 There have been six movies based on the book, the first being an early silent film in 1911; the story has been seen in six television adaptations and heard in countless radio shows.
 Sydney Carton has sung in three musicals and an opera based on the text.
-All of which reveals the power and the attraction of Dickens’ magnificent tale.
+All of which reveal the power and the attraction of Dickens’ magnificent tale.
 I envy those who have not yet opened the book and returned to those turbulent times and taken the coach on the Dover Road along with Sydney Carton heading for Paris.